 Howard Zinn takes us back a century to a newly industrialized America, focusing on the organizers and agitators in the laboring and immigrant communities.
 Read more at AK Press.

-When the World War broke out Europe in 1914, and before the United States entered the war, Emma Goldman gave this speech in San Francisco.
+On April 26, 1908, Emma Goldman gave this speech in San Francisco.
 Watch at The People Speak’s Vimeo page.

 Brief bios of a few noted women involved in the labor movement.
 Read more at the Zinn Education Project.

 Visit the Zinn Education Project for resources on the theme of labor.